 Welcome

 This page is an introduction for first-time patients to my practice.
 Here, you’ll find everything you need in preparation for your first office visit.
-Please take some time to familiarize yourself with my office policies.
+Please take some time to familiarize yourself with my office policies (see tab at left).
 You may find there are some important differences between how my office runs and what you’re used to at your current medical office.
 In particular, please take note of my refill policy.
 You also need to read through a standard HIPPA privacy policy, which details how I keep your medical information confidential.
 If you have any questions about the policies, please ask me at the beginning of your appointment, and I’ll be happy to clarify.

 Before Your First Visit

-If you have insurance that I accept, please remember to bring your insurance card to your visits.
-(The insurances I currently participate with are listed at the end of my policies.)
-If you have a copay, that will be due via cash or check at the time of your visit, and I will submit the rest of your bill to the insurance company for you.
+Please review your insurance materials to determine if you have an office visit copay (it sometimes says this right on your card).
+Your copay is due with either cash or check at the time of your visit, so please come prepared.
+I will submit the rest of your bill to the insurance company for you.
 If your insurance company then tells me you’re responsible for a coinsurance, deductible, or an uncovered service, I will send you a bill for the balance via email.

 Next, please print out the forms below, fill them out, and bring them to your first visit.
-If you have trouble accessing the forms for any reason, please contact me at 888-480-1115, and I’ll help you find a solution.
+If you have trouble accessing the forms for any reason, contact me at 888-480-1115, and I’ll help you find a solution.

 * A new patient registration form